Sections

 Format Page Numbers

 You will need to understand how to insert and format page numbers.
 For example, you may add a Table of Contents to your document and would like the page numbering to be in lowercase Roman numeral format.
-As long as your document is divided into sections, you can have differently formatted page numbers in each section of your document.
+As long as your document is divided into Sections, you can have differently formatted page numbers in each Section of your document.

-Word's default is to connect all the Headers in the document and all the footers in the document so they are all the same.
-It does this by using the Same as the Previous command.
-It is important to turn OFF the Same as Previous option FIRST before you make any other changes.
-This will prevent the previous section from being changed as well.
+It does this by using the Link to Previous (formerly Same as the Previous) command.
+It is important to turn OFF the Link to Previous option FIRST before you make any other changes.
+This will prevent the previous Section from being changed as well.

 Tip Tip It is usually better to start at the top of your document when working with Headers and Footers.

 Note CK Note: How many Sections do you need?
-If you are inserting a section break just to change the text in your header / footer, look into use of the StyleRef field with Word's built-in heading styles.
+If you are inserting a Section break just to change the text in your header / footer, look into use of the StyleRef field with Word's built-in heading styles.
 This lets you change the content of your header / footer without making any change in the header / footer.
 The StyleRef field can reflect the content of the latest heading or other style and change each time you format something new with that Style.

-Note each section in Word can have up to three headers and three footers.
-The choices of different first page, different odd and even apply to both headers and footers for each section.
+Note each Section in Word can have up to three headers and three footers.
+The choices of different first page, different odd and even apply to both headers and footers for each Section.
 The setting for link with previous is independent for each of these, that is, the first page header can be linked to previous while the first-page footer is not and neither setting has any effect on the settings for the odd or even page headers and footers.

 Note CK Note: Page Numbers.
-"There are two places you can put page numbers: in the footer, or in the document.
-If you put them in the document, you can never get proper control of them.
-This is the greatest trap there is for young page-numberers.
-The page number MUST be inserted into the footer!
+There are two places you can put page numbers: in the header/footer, or in the document.
+If you put them in the document inside a frame using the Insert > Page Number command, you can never get proper control of them.
+This is the greatest trap there is for inexperienced page-numberers.
+The page number MUST be inserted into the header or footer!
 If your document already has page numbers, click on one.
-If it shows the square bounding box of a floating text box, it’s in the document: delete it!"
+If it shows the square bounding box of a floating frame, it’s in a frame: delete it!
 John McGhie, How to Create A Template.

-For more information on using chapter numbering, see http://word.mvps.org/FAQs/Numbering/ChapterNumber.htm.
+For more information on using chapter numbering, see http://wordmvp.com/FAQs/Numbering/ChapterNumber.htm.

 For more information on numbering appendixes, see http://www.ShaunaKelly.com/word/numbering/NumberingAppendixes.html.